 Following evaluations in the financial year and preceding years, the Board has not found it necessary to date to establish an internal audit function.
-The company's Group-wide controller function has instead been adapted to also deal with work on the company's internal control.
+The company's Group-wide controller function has instead been adapted to also deal with work regarding internal control.
 The question of whether to establish a separate internal audit function is re-examined annually.
 Furthermore, the company has a Risk Committee that continuously evaluates material risks and control activities.